-Paradise Cove has been the location for numerous movies and commercials including Lethal Weapon 4, Charlie’s Angels, The Rockford Files and several Gidget flicks shot in the late ’50s early 60s.
-Today the paradise Cove is is a mobile home park and beach which is open to the public.
+Paradise Cove has been the location for numerous movies and commercials including Lethal Weapon 4, Charlie’s Angels, The Rockford Files, and several Gidget movies shot in the late ’50s early 60s.
+Today the Paradise Cove is a mobile home park and beach which is open to the public.

 Several nearby homes are owned by Hollywood stars and Paradise Cove is a good place for people watching.
 Recently paparazzi trying to photograph a celebrity were confronted by a group of surfers so if you do plan on taking pictures do it discreetly.

 If you’re out for a drive along Pacific Coast Highway Paradise Cove is a great place for lunch and a look around but if you’re planning a day at the beach there are several nearby state beaches where parking is more affordable.